YoussefNour/tetris-game/docs/PROMPT_LIBRARY.md

 - Must be type-safe
 ```

-**Example: Hold Piece Feature**
+**Example: Hold Piece Feature (planning)**

 ```
-I want to add a "hold piece" mechanic to the Tetris game.
+I want to plan the "hold piece" mechanic for the Tetris game.

 Feature Description:
 Players can press 'C' to swap the current piece with a held piece.
-This can only be done once per piece drop cycle.
+This is currently a future enhancement.

 Requirements:
 - Store one held piece in game state